1031-Systems/1031_Delivery/Pico/README.md

-To link the Pico hardware support libraries to Hauntimator, a small python file is created named pointer.py that adds the Pico directory to the python path.
-This avoids the use of a symbolic link that requires Administrator privileges. usePico (on linux/Mac) or winUsePico.bat (on Windows 11) creates the pointer.py file in src and can be used standalone to quickly switch from other hardware to Pico.
+To link the Pico hardware support libraries to Hauntimator, a small python file is created named pointer.py that adds the Pico directory to the python path. usePico (on linux/Mac) or winUsePico.bat (on Windows 11) creates the pointer.py file in src and can be used standalone to quickly switch from other hardware to Pico.